 But I’m getting ahead of myself.
 Let’s cut back to the first (and only) climb.
 I was a little rushed at the top of Corbier and only managed this for my smartphone evidence of sporting achievements.

 I took a few more shots looking the other way which are nice enough.
 They might just convince Cervelo to give me a nice little sponsorship.
 Reality Check: they won’t.
-Especially as I’ve decided NOT to take the Cervelo to the Pyrnees.
+Especially as I’ve decided NOT to take the Cervelo to the Pyrenees.

 Lac des mines d’Or

-This was a run that I wish i hadn’t done.
+This was a run that I wish I hadn’t done.
 It was a 9k tempo run (Z3-Z4) and I aggravated my right calf.
 Maybe it was the 4.5k continuous riverside uphill or the fairly speedy 4.5k downhill.
 Not sure.

-On a different day I did cycle past where I ran to and all the way up a steeper section to the Lac.
-It’s enough to know that you can’t take a road bike any further than the lake, ultimately I think the hike from there continues to Gd Mont Ruan (alt 3047m) if you are so-inclined.
+On a different day, I did cycle past where I ran to and all the way up a steeper section to the Lac.
+It’s enough to know that you can’t take a road bike any further than the lake, ultimately I think the hike from there continues to Gd Mont Ruan (alt 3047m) if you are so inclined.

-Nevertheless the Lac is a nice tourist spot and very pretty for a quick one hour picnic or lunch at the inevitable restaurant.
+Nevertheless, the Lac is a nice tourist spot and very pretty for a quick one hour picnic or lunch at the inevitable restaurant.